6ce/Rolimons-Module-Lua/DOCS.md

 print(items[1]) --> item_data
 ```

-# rolimons:getItemByProperty(propertyName, propertyValue): item
+# rolimons:getItemByProperty(propertyName, propertyValue)
-searches for an item with the 'propertyName' that equals the 'propertyValue'
+searches for (and returns) an item with the 'propertyName' that equals the 'propertyValue'

 if the item data cache hasn't been updated, it will automatically do this itself (and will yield the thread until completion)